Monti, Rutte Advocate Transatlantic Trade Zone

-Italian and Dutch prime ministers Mario Monti and Mark Rutte argued in favor of a transatlantic free trade agreement between Europe and the United States on Thursday.
+Italian and Dutch prime ministers Mario Monti and Mark Rutte argued for a transatlantic free-trade agreement at the World Economic Forum in Davos, Switzerland on Thursday.

-“If we would finally be able to close a foreign trade agreement with Japan, with the United States, we could add another 2 percent,” he said.
+“If we would finally be able to close a foreign trade agreement with Japan, with the United States, we could add another 2 percent,” he claimed.

-Even if the United States are shifting their economic and strategic emphasis to Asia, “to be effective in this relationship between the United States and Asia, they have to work very well together with Europe,” according to Rutte.
+Even if the United States shift their economic and strategic focus to Asia, “to be effective in this relationship between the United States and Asia, they have to work very well together with Europe,” said Rutte.
 “We should have [had] this years ago.”

-“I think it will require important adjustments in policies on both sides of the Atlantic,” he admitted, particularly in agriculture which is heavily subsidized in both the European Union and the United States.
+“I think it will require important adjustments in policies on both sides of the Atlantic,” he said, specifically in agriculture, which is heavily subsidized in both the European Union and the United States.